pema99/raymarcher/README.md

 # raymarcher
-A raymarcher written both to learn more about Rust and signed distance functions.
+A raymarcher / sphere tracer written both to learn more about Rust and signed distance functions.

 Not very user-friendly, but you can see how to specify which scene to render [here](https://github.com/pema99/raymarcher/blob/master/src/main.rs#L26).